RS-labhub/nerdBook/README.md

 - **Free CPP BOOKs** 📖: nerdBOOK will provides with different cpp books from OS building to Games development using CPP 🧑‍💻.
 - **Learning Assistant** ✒️: Unable to understand a topic?
 Or want to revise with key points of the specific topics??
 We made a learning assitant powered by *Minds DB* 🧠.
 - **CPP Playground** 🚀: Learnt everything?
 Now it's time to test your skills!
 Go and play with codes in the playground.
 Getting bugs?
 Don't worry AI will tell you the debug suggestions 🥹
+- **Radhika(Radha) Code Helper Chatbot** 🤖: Facing trouble in writing codes when on playground??
+Use Radha's Code Helper Chatbot.
+She will assist you with approach and provides you to the code. 💘

 #